Booodaness/Scientific-Notes/Special Relativity/spacetime-interval.md

 This is the phenomenon of time dilation.
 The word 'dilation' comes from the fact that for $v<c$, $\gamma \geq 1$, meaning $d \tau \geq dt$.
 As this strictly holds for all time elements, integrating over them does not change the inequality.
 Thus, in general, an event with a certain duration in some object's frame is measured to have a longer time duration when switching to a different frame.

 ### Length contraction
 Suppose we are tracking a rigid body with length $l$ along its direction of motion.
-As the direction of motion and speed can change through its trajectory, it is more useful to consider the length element $dl$ along the instantaneous direction of motion.
+As the direction of motion and speed can change through its world line, it is more useful to consider the length element $dl$ along the instantaneous direction of motion.
 It is obvious that in the object's frame,

 $dL = v d \tau$